How J'Anna lost 88 pounds* despite a difficult break up

 I made a decision to go out and do what makes me happy.
 Yoga was something I wanted to give a go.
 I realized that I’m not a big fan of yoga but I’m proud that I went out and tried it.
 I always thought longboarding was cool so I tried it, too.
 I thought to myself, “What’s holding you back?”
 My next goal: Dating!

-How J’Anna’s success with WW has improved her life
+How J’Anna’s success with WeightWatchers has improved her life

 A healthy role model